 The first legal agreement was signed in May 2020 and will see SCBF receive £400,000 a year during wind farm construction from the Viking community Fund, starting in September 2020.
 The developers believe construction will finish in 2024 – but the agreement allows funding to continue if there are delays.

 This money will be used by SCBF to operate an Advance Grant Scheme to support projects supported by one of Shetland’s community councils.
 In the first year the four community councils that have a turbine in their area – Tingwall Whiteness and Weisdale, Sandsting and Aithsting, Delting, and Nesting and Lunnasting – will have £50,000 to support projects.
 The other 14 community councils will have £10,000.

 SCBF will also use the funding to operate the scheme, run its administration and to develop a full Business Plan which is needed before the second legal agreement, for the main core funding of £2,214,500 a year, can be signed.

 SCBF intends to consult widely when developing its Business Plan and deciding on priorities in the islands for funding.
 It is the intention of SCBF not simply to replace or take over what should be Shetland Islands Council’s responsibility or that of other local or central government agencies.

 SCBF will be looking to see how the community benefit can be used to supplement and enhance existing funding schemes, from whatever source, and to help tackle local needs and priorities in imaginative and creative ways.

-SCBF hopes that these developers and the local communities will agree to the same general principles used for the Viking project – that all communities in Shetland should benefit in some way from the developments, although not necessarily in the same shape or form as the Viking Energy proposals.
-SCBF is in contact with all three companies.
+SCBF hopes that these developers and the local communities will agree to the same general principles – that all communities in Shetland should benefit in some way from the developments, although recognising that each agreement will be different.
+SCBF is in contact with both companies.